NFV Platform Design: A Survey: Design Space

 \subsubsection{Packet I/O frameworks}

 Packet I/O frameworks can be classified into \textbf{Kernel-based} and \textbf{Kernel-bypassing} approaches, as illustrated in Fig.~\ref{fig:io}.
 Traditionally, network applications rely on the general-purpose OS kernel stack for packet I/O. For instance, Eden, FlowOS, and NetContainer employ kernel-based I/O to seamlessly utilize the rich features of the kernel stack.
 However, the OS kernel imposes non-negligible overhead on the packet data path, making software applications fail to sustain high-speed processing~\cite{barbette2015fast}.
 To overcome this bottleneck, kernel-bypassing frameworks such as DPDK~\cite{dpdk} and netmap~\cite{rizzo2012netmap} are proposed.
-They commonly embody data path optimization routines such as zero-copy delivery to avoid staging packets in kernel space, preallocated packet buffers to eschew runtime memory allocation, and batch processing to amortize the overhead of accessing hardware. netmap is compatible with the standard kernel stack as it still incorporates system calls for data validation and interrupt-based packet reception.
+They commonly include data-path optimization routines such as zero-copy delivery to avoid staging packets in kernel space, preallocated packet buffers to avoid runtime memory allocation, and batch processing to amortize the overhead of accessing hardware. netmap is compatible with the standard kernel stack as it still incorporates system calls for data validation and interrupt-based packet reception.
 DPDK employs complete kernel bypassing and dispatches poll-mode drivers to enhance performance.
 DPDK further exposes a rich collection of APIs and primitives to simplify application development.
-As shown in Tab.~\ref{nfv-sum}, most of the existing NFV platforms adopting DPDK for packet I/O from physical NICs.
-For example, Flick, ClickNF, NetStar, NetVM, OpenNetVM, CoNFV, OPNFV barometer, NFV-VIPP, SafeLib, SplitBox, UNO, GPUNFV, Gen, Grus, G-NET all leverages DPDK for packet I/O. netmap is used by ClickOS and HyperNF.
-NICA and CHC rely on Mellanox Message Accelerator (VMA)~\cite{vma}, another kernel-bypass packet I/O framework with standard POSIX socket APIs and user-space networking library.
-Note that even if the traditional kernel-based approach fails to render comparable performance as kernel-bypassing stacks, it can still be useful when the VNFs are not I/O intensive or the cost to set up a kernel-bypassing stack becomes too high.
-Furthermore, a kernel-based high-speed packet I/O framework named eBPF is adopted by the Polycube platform for packet I/O to achieve multi-gigabyte processing. libVNF is a general platform that employs kernel, DPDK, and netmap altogether so that users can make choices according to their respective needs.
+As shown in Tab.~\ref{nfv-sum}, most existing NFV platforms use DPDK for packet I/O from physical NICs.
+For example, Flick, ClickNF, NetStar, NetVM, OpenNetVM, CoNFV, OPNFV barometer, NFV-VIPP, SafeLib, SplitBox, UNO, GPUNFV, Gen, Grus, G-NET all leverage DPDK for packet I/O. netmap is used by ClickOS and HyperNF.
+NICA and CHC rely on the Mellanox Message Accelerator (VMA)~\cite{vma}, another kernel-bypass packet I/O framework that provides standard POSIX socket APIs and a user-space networking library.
+Note that even if the traditional kernel-based approach fails to achieve comparable performance to kernel-bypassing stacks, it can still be useful when the VNFs are not I/O-intensive or when the cost of setting up a kernel-bypassing stack becomes too high.
+Furthermore, the Polycube platform adopts a kernel-based high-speed packet I/O framework, eBPF, to achieve multi-gigabyte processing. libVNF is a general-purpose platform that integrates the kernel, DPDK, and netmap, allowing users to choose the components that best suit their needs.